6th Division (Austria)

 The 6th Division (6.
 Division; before 1935 the 6th Brigade, 6.
 Brigade) was a division of alpine troops in the Austrian Bundesheer of the First Austrian Republic.
 Headquartered in Innsbruck, it drew from Carinthia, Salzburg, Tyrol, and Vorarlberg.
-After the Anschluss of Austria by Nazi Germany in 1938, it was folded into the 2nd Mountain Division of the Wehrmacht.
+After the Anschluss of Austria by Nazi Germany in 1938, it was folded into the 2nd Mountain Division of the Wehrmacht which was formed on 1 April 1938 at Innsbruck.
 Eugen Beyer was its last commander.

+Units

 The units permanently assigned to the division were: